hyriver/seamless-3dep/README.md

 ## Features

-SeamlessDEM is an open-source Python package that provides a simple and efficient way to retrieve topographic maps from the [3D Elevation Program (3DEP)](https://www.usgs.gov/core-science-systems/ngp/3dep).
+Seamless3DEP is an open-source Python package that provides a simple and efficient way to retrieve topographic maps from the [3D Elevation Program (3DEP)](https://www.usgs.gov/core-science-systems/ngp/3dep).
 This web service provides both dynamic and static elevation products.